microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Specifications/SpecificationType.md

 | static [Monitor&lt;T&gt;](Specification/Monitor)(…) | Invokes the specified monitor with the given event. |
 | static [RegisterMonitor&lt;T&gt;](Specification/RegisterMonitor)() | Registers a new safety or liveness monitor. |

+## Remarks

+See [Specifications Overview](/coyote/learn/specifications/overview) for more information.

 ## See Also

 * namespace [Microsoft.Coyote.Specifications](../MicrosoftCoyoteSpecificationsNamespace)